How to Finish a Cross Stitch Advent Calendar

 Now let's make the fabric calendar.
 See the diagram below for more details.

 Make the 4 tabs first, sewing 2 rectangles with Right sides together, leaving one end open (Step 1 below).
 Flip each tab so that they are all Right side out.
-Baste or pin the 4 tabs in place on the Right side of one of the rectangles (Step 2 below).
+Baste or pin the 4 tabs in place on the Right side of the rectangle with fusing (Step 2 below).

 Place the second large rectangle piece on top, so that the Right sides are together.
 Stitch all the way around the edges, leaving a 3" hole at the bottom (Step 3 below).